RoCorbera/BlueVGA/README.md

 For more information about Roger's Core [click here](https://github.com/rogerclarkmelbourne/Arduino_STM32) For doubts or questions about how to use it, please go to this [forum](https://www.stm32duino.com/)

-## What can I do with this Library?
+## What can be done with this Library?
-BlueVGA is an Arduino compatible VGA library that can be used to display almost anything to a VGA monitor.
+BlueVGA is an Arduino compatible VGA library that can be used to display text and graphics to a VGA monitor.
-It uses a low footprint (RAM & Flash) in order to be light enough to leave space for your sketch.
+It uses a very low footprint (RAM & Flash).
+BlueVGA uses only about 1.5KB RAM and 8K Flash, leaving a lot of room for your sketch and data.

 ### Some Examples